astropy/astropy/docs/coordinates/solarsystem.rst

 latter returns a `~astropy.coordinates.CartesianRepresentation` of the barycentric position of a body (i.e in the `~astropy.coordinates.ICRS` frame).

-Here is an example of using these functions with approximate ephemerides, i.e., without the need to download a large ephemerides file::
+Here is an example of using these functions with built-in ephemerides, i.e., without the need to download a large ephemerides file::

   >>> from astropy.time import Time